-Okay so there are a thousand and one guides on the internet about psychedelics and the appropriate consumption of them, because they are indeed powerful substances that can really change your life – and should therefore be handled with complete preparation and safety.
+Okay so there are a thousand and one guides on the internet about psychedelics and the appropriate consumption of them, because they are indeed powerful substances that can really change your life – and should therefore be handled with complete preparation and care.

 What is LSD?